Best free iPad apps

 OK - you've probably noticed on the Apple App Store that iPad apps cost more - sometimes a LOT more - than their iPhone equivalents.
 But trust us, it's worth the extra cash.

 Many of the best free iPhone apps cost money in their iPad incarnations, and the quality level of what's still free for the tablet is often ropey.
 But among the dross lie rare gems – iPad apps that are so good you can't believe they're still free.

-Note that apps marked "universal" will run on your iPad and iPhone, optimizing themselves accordingly.
+Of those we unearthed, here's our pick of the best free iPad apps.
+Note that apps marked 'universal' will run on your iPad and iPhone, optimising themselves accordingly.

 Happily, AccuWeather also proves to be a decent – if quirky – weather app.
-The interface is odd (but fun) and there's a "lifestyle" page that determines how your current local conditions might affect over 20 activities, including dog walking and stargazing.
+The interface is odd (but fun) and there's a 'lifestyle' page that determines how your current local conditions might affect over 20 activities, including dog-walking and stargazing.

 The social networking giant has gone back-and-forth with its mobile apps, finally settling on this smart, native implementation.
 Much like the slightly simpler iPhone equivalent, Facebook on iPad is such that you won't want to use the comparatively clunky website again for seeing which of your friends really shouldn't have internet access after midnight.

 Safari's embedded in iOS to the extent that there's not a great deal of point in using any rival browser by default.
 But that doesn't mean alternatives shouldn't be considered at all.
 Opera Coast is a case in point.
 The browser's bookmarks pages house massive icons, and its search is fast and to the point.
 With an interface that's helpful and yet stays out of your way, Opera Coast therefore becomes an excellent lean-back browser for key sites you like to spend a lot of time with, leaving Safari for hum-drum day-to-day web browsing.